MediaMoots/TOTK_BARS_Tool/README.md

 # TOTK_BARS_Tool
-A tool to replace and add bwavs to bars from TOTK
+A tool to patch and add bwavs to bars from TOTK

 ## Usage
 - Run the bars_tool.py or download the built release.